Best Mulch For Flower Beds ( Top 9 Mulches )

 Flower beds need a lot of care in order to look good, although that doesn’t really mean that the more nutrients there are in the soil the better the flowers will perform.
 Far too many people simply over-fertilize their flower beds which inevitably ends up stunting the growth of the flowers.
 If you have been using fertilizer for your flower beds then it is time to switch to a good mulch and you will see the benefits of mulching your flower beds in a couple of weeks.

 Before mulching your flower beds you have to decide what kind of mulch you use and what are your goals with the mulch.
-You can either use an inorganic mulch for suppressing weeds and aesthetic purposes or use organic mulches that suppress weeds, retain water and also feed your plants.
+You can either use an inorganic mulch for suppressing weeds and aesthetic purposes or use organic mulches that suppress weeds, retain water, and also feed your plants.
 If you also have some potted plants then check out my recent article Mulching Potted Plants ( Top 11 Best Mulches ).

-Mulching Flower Beds With Grass Clippings
+Grass Clippings

 If you have a flower bed then you most likely have plenty of grass clippings available for the flower beds.
 Grass clippings are one of the best mulches for flower beds as they decompose relatively fast which is a must if you are growing annual flowers.
 Layer the grass mulch around your flowers in a 2-3 inch layer, make sure that the mulch doesn’t touch the stem of the plants, and water the mulch.
 If you want to know how long different types of mulches last then check out my recent article How Long Does Mulch Last ( Months Or Years? ).

-Mulching Flower Beds With Wood Chips
+Wood Chips

 Wood chips are usually used for flower beds due to aesthetic purposes, there is nothing more beautiful than a flower bed with some wood chips and a clear edge.
-Wood chips are excellent for retaining water, suppressing weeds and once they are broken down they will feed your flowering plants.
+Wood chips are excellent for retaining water, and suppressing weeds and once they are broken down they will feed your flowering plants.
 Layer the wood chips around your flowers in a 2-3 inch layer, without the wood chips actually touching the stem of the plant, and water the mulch.

 Although wood chips do contain a lot of valuable nutrients which are beneficial to most flowers but the decomposition process is so slow that it will take a couple of years until your flowers will be able to access these nutrients.
 My personal recommendation is to either use some kind of fertilizer or another type of organic mulch in combination with the wood chip mulch for your flower beds.
 If you are having slugs and snails in mulch then check out my recent article How To Get Rid Of Slugs And Snails ( Top 19 Methods ).